 hours of lessons including workshops with companies

-options to get a concrete idea over the European Business Challenges !
+options to get a concrete idea of the European Business Challenges !

-As a participant you will in addition to the main course, choose a tailored option that aims to provide a thorough analysis on specific topics.
+As a participant you will in addition to the main courses, choose a tailored option that aims to provide a thorough analysis on specific topics.

 See the four available options below.